matthewmorganstein/coxeter-group-analysis/README.md

 - Order: The number of times you need to apply a combination of transformations to get back to the starting point

 ### Reflection Matrices
 Each generator in our system represents a reflection.
-These reflections help us identify symmetries in the data by showing how different parts of a price pattern mirror each other.
+These reflections help us identify symmetries in the data by showing how different parts of a volume pattern mirror each other.
 The reflection matrices we construct capture these symmetrical relationships.

 ### Orbits and Their Predictive Power
 An orbit is the set of all points we can reach by applying our transformations to a starting point.
 In financial terms, this represents all the possible variations of a pattern that are mathematically related.